22 November 2022

 These are texts written by students of the Radaellians and students of their students, the Radaellian principles being adapted for different contexts and customs and sometimes syncretised with other systems the authors had learnt throughout their careers.
 Although the transmission of the system to these authors is generally less direct than for the early Radaellians, that does not mean that these texts are necessarily less significant; on the contrary, many of these texts represent major milestones in the propagation of Radaellian fencing throughout Europe and were sometimes used as curricula for national fencing courses, something which cannot be said for all the first-generation Radaellian treatises.

 Each text in this list contains a sabre method which I personally consider to display considerable Radaellian influence, generally due to the presence of Radaelli's exercise molinelli or other elbow-based cutting exercises of clear Italian influence.
-It does not claim to be an exhaustive list, as exploration and acquisition of books is always in progress, and the list will be updated as I or others become aware of other relevant works.
+It does not claim to be an exhaustive list, as the exploration and acquisition of books is an ongoing progress, and the list will be updated as I or others become aware of relevant works.
 Readers are welcome to provide suggestions for further additions.

 Italian cavalry regulations